Amirsoveizi/game-jam/README.md

-🕹 Arvand, First Game Project by Pixel Knight
-Made for Montazeri 2024 Game Jam

-Arvand is a top-down shooter game made with Unity for a 7-day game jam by 4 programming students.
+🕹 Arvand is a top-down shooter game made with Unity for a 7-day game jam by 4 programming students.
 We almost learned everything about Unity in this week-long jam and used our C# knowledge to create a fun little game for everybody to enjoy.
 Have a blast!

 ✨️ Features: